 The Lomanagh 3.5 hr Loop Walk in Sneem is a mix of tarred road, gravel track and hillside meadow.
+It, along with the 4.5 hr Fermoyle Loop are the village’s two main signposted local trails.
 Due to its low lying nature (total height gain of 200m) this Kerry Walk is a very scenic adventure that everyone can do.
 It’s an ideal family walk.

 Organising a group activity can often be a challenge.
 It’s for this reason you should definitely make the Lomanagh Walk part of your things to do in Sneem.
 Because this delightful Ring of Kerry Loop Walk both starts and finishes in the beautiful village, it’s perfect for a group activity.
 Coming in at around 3 – 3.5 hrs, it’s just the right length too and its 10km can be completed easily.

 The Lomanagh loop can be completed clockwise or anti-clockwise.
 Whichever orientation you opt for, rest assured it will be a manageable walk for the entire group.

 How Challenging is this Kerry Walk?